SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 MUN provides an opportunity to research contemporary issues in world affairs, practice arguing and public speaking and develop teamwork skills in spontaneous and impromptu situations.

-They meet weekly for debates and host our own internal teaching conference in the Summer Term.
+They meet weekly for debates and host their own internal teaching conference in the Summer Term.
 They also attend a wide range of external conferences where they represent the views of pre-selected countries on a series of important issues.

 In recent years this has seen them travel to Paris, Manchester and more local conferences such as the biggest in the UK, at Haileybury College.
 It is excellent preparation for a whole range of university subjects and most importantly it is a challenging yet fun and engaging activity.